amitsaha/echorand.me/content/posts/golang-notes-gitbackup.rst

 Switching from ``gb`` to standard go tooling
 ============================================

-When I was started to write ``gitbackup``, I was still in two minds about whether I like the idea of the standard ``go`` tools' requirements of having every Golang project in ``$GOPATH``.
+When I was started to write ``gitbackup``, I was still in two minds about whether I like the idea of the standard ``go`` tools' requirements of having every Go project in ``$GOPATH``.
 Hence, I decided to go with `gb <https://getgb.io>`__ because it removed that requirement, as well as allowed me to have a easy way to vendor the third party dependencies and manage them.

 However, as I worked on ``gitbackup`` and was finally close to having release binaries, I decided to move away from using ``gb`` and also try out `go dep <https://github.com/golang/dep>`__ for dependency management.